enviodev/telegram-to-notiondb/README.md

 ## What it does

-1. **Scans Telegram**: Searches through all your Telegram chats for those containing a specific substring (currently configured for "Envio", update in line 108 of notion-client.ts)
+1. **Scans Telegram**: Searches through all your Telegram chats for those containing a specific substring (provided as a command line argument)
 2. **Compares with Notion**: Checks which of these chats already exist in your Notion database
 3. **Syncs new chats**: Automatically adds any new Telegram chats to your Notion database